 What is Automation?

-Before starting with Automation Testing, let’s first understand the term - automation.
+Before starting with Automation Testing, let’s first understand the term – “automation”.
 Automation is a process using which we can automate a manual process with the use of technology.
 The aim is to eliminate or reduce human/manual effort.
-Now let’s see how automation helps in software testing.
+Now let’s see, how automation helps in software testing.

-The test execution, when performed manually is a very time consuming and tedious task.
-Automation testing helps in reducing the test execution time as the test scripts written once, can be run automatically any number of times without any human intervention.
+The test execution, when performed manually is a very time-consuming and tedious task.
+Automation testing helps in reducing the test execution time.
+As the test scripts written once can be run automatically any number of times without any human intervention.

 What is Automation Testing?